 We have all thought and said that eating healthy is impossible, but it doesn’t have to be.
 The tendency is that eating healthy is really hard.
 The truth behind it is that it is only as hard as you make it.

 The first mistake people make is to label foods as ‘good’ or ‘bad’, we all do it and this can cause emotional eating.
-When you have put so much restriction on things that aren’t good for you, you are allowed any of the ‘bad’ food and the meaning of a healthy is to be perfect with no ‘bad’ foods and as a result of this we either don’t brother or start and when we have a bad day think “oh well, might as well carry on with the ‘bad’ food”.
+When you have put so much restriction on things that aren’t good for you, you aren't allowed any of the ‘bad’ food and the meaning of a healthy diet is to be perfect with no ‘bad’ foods and as a result of this we either don’t brother to start or when we have a bad day think “oh well, might as well carry on with the ‘bad’ food”.

 By suggesting that you are never going to eat a chocolate bar, a biscuit or have a take away again is completely unsustainable.
 They all have a place in a rounded diet.